Urusei Yatsura (1981 TV series)

-Urusei Yatsura is a Japanese anime television series produced by Kitty Films that aired on Fuji Television from October 14, 1981 to March 19, 1986.
-It is based on the manga series of the same name by Rumiko Takahashi and was co-produced by Pierrot until episode 106, and Studio Deen for the rest of the series.
-The series was licensed in North America by AnimEigo in 1992, and released the series English subbed on VHS in October that year.
-Their license expired in 2011, and is currently licensed by Discotek Media, as announced during their panel at Otakon 2022.
+Urusei Yatsura is a Japanese anime television series that aired on Fuji TV from October 14, 1981, to March 19, 1986.
+Based on the manga series of the same name by Rumiko Takahashi, it was produced by Kitty Films and Fuji TV, and animated by Studio Pierrot (episodes 1–106) and Studio Deen (episodes 107–191).
+It was licensed in North America by AnimEigo, who released the series English subbed on VHS in October 1992.
+Their license expired in 2011, and is currently licensed by Discotek Media.

-The series was also syndicated in North America on KTEH in 1998, and BBC Choice aired a gag dub as part of a Japan TV Weekend block special as "Lum the Invader Girl" on August 5, 2000.